 |Exposure||30 sec per frame (223 stacked frames)|

 This was my third visit to Tyler State Park, which is quickly becoming one of my favorite weekend camping destinations.
-Easily close enough to town to run in for dinner, but once on the park grounds you’re well separated from the rush and noise of the city.
+Easily close enough to the east Texas town of Tyler to run in for dinner, but once on the park grounds you’re well separated from the rush and noise of an urban environment.
 Towering pine trees and miles of beautiful hiking trails circle a nice sized lake situated at the center of the park.
 My first full day on this trip I spent the morning hiking the entire shoreline trail, making notes of any location along the way I thought might be a suitable location for either a sunrise, sunset, or astrophotography photo later.
 Without finding a better option for my desired star trails shot that evening during the hike, I settled on the long thin inlet on the south east corner of the lake at the tip of the Hickory Hollow camp area where my campsite was located.
 A small wooden bridge spans base of this inlet, providing a dry passage across the marsh and creek on this end of the lake.

 Setting up both of my Canon 6D cameras, one with the Rokinon 14mm and the other with the Canon EF 28mm to double the number of photos I’d ultimately get from my 2hr wait, on the small wooden bridge just as the sun was setting.
 I was worried that the smoke from the numerous camp fires in the Hickory Hollow camp area would drift towards me and mute and washout the view of the darkening skies above.
 Luckily the winds which were mostly being blocked by the hills on either side of the camp area quickly sent the smoke in the opposite direction once it reached the treeline.
 I knew my view wasn’t due north, but with the 14mm lens I felt I had a good chance of having the north star in frame, around which all other stars circle.
 14mm covers a LOT of sky and foreground both, using the live-view on the camera’s rear screen I set a composition that put the mouth of the inlet on the left third of the frame, giving me the best possible chance of getting the north star, which would be somewhere to the right, within the field of view.